 On February 1, 2016, Knight entered into an exclusive licensing agreement with Braeburn to commercialize Probuphine® in Canada.
 Probuphine®, indicated for the treatment of opioid drug dependence, is a subdermal implant designed to deliver buprenorphine continuously for six months following a single treatment, promoting patient compliance and retention.
 Health Canada approved Probuphine® on April 18, 2018 for the management of opioid dependence in patients clinically stabilized on no more than 8 mg of sublingual buprenorphine in combination with counselling and psychosocial support.
-On October 29, 2018, Knight announced the commercial launch of Probuphine® in Canada.
-During 2019, Knight's commercial focus will be on physician training and product reimbursement.
+Probuphine® must be inserted and removed by a healthcare professional who has successfully completed the Probuphine® Education Program.